sirfee/ComputerNameWithTerminalSevices/README.md

 # ComputerNameWithTerminalSevices
 Displays the Client name, and Computer name for logged on user.
 Flag to show if running under terminal services.
-The .Net IsTerminalServives function returns true if the connection is made using remote desktop, regardless of the operating system type.
+The .Net IsTerminalServices function returns true if the connection is made using remote desktop, regardless of the operating system type.

 When running an app on a computer using remote desktop, if the operating type is a windows server, then the app should run as if it is on a the local computer, accessing the registry key for the local computer name not server computer.